Vietnam’s traffic police escort citizens on cross-region travel

 288 motorbikes carrying 550 people, mainly residents from Thua Thien Hue, Nghe An, and Thanh Hoa provinces... were led by Kon Tum provincial police to the pandemic checkpoint at Lo Xo pass.

-Most people were exhausted after a 700km long journey with a whole day traveling through Central Highlands provinces.
+Most people were exhausted after a 700km long journey from HCMC with a whole day traveling through Central Highlands provinces.

 To help people recover after the journey, the checkpoint had prepared instant noodles, milk, filtered water and free shelter while they made health declarations made possible thanks to benefactors.